tomjaguarpaw/H2/posts/strict-haskell.markdown

 I don't really understand how laziness (or probably more accurately, non-strictness) is relevant to equational reasoning.
-I would like to find some explicity examples.
+I would like to find some explicit examples.
 Perhaps "Theorems for Free"?

 ### Value restriction